fybrik/fybrik/site/docs/concepts/architecture.md

 The data steward configures policies  in an external policy manager over assets defined in an external data catalog.
 Dataset credentials are retrieved from Vault by using [Vault API](https://www.vaultproject.io/api) (6).
 Vault uses a custom secret engine implemented with [HashiCorp Vault plugins system](./vault_plugins.md) to retrieve the credentials from where they are stored (data catalog for example).

 ## FybrikApplication
-Once the Modules and Connectors are installed, a developer can submit a `FybrikApplication` CRD to Kubernetes.
+Once Fybrik is deployed and configured, including catalogs, modules and connectors, a developer can submit a `FybrikApplication` CRD to Kubernetes.

 The `FybrikApplication` holds metadata about the application such as the data assets required by the application, the processing purpose and the method of access the user wishes (protocol e.g. S3 or Arrow flight).